Hyperion-box/Hyperion-box.github.io/_quests/intro.md

 ---
-title: Into the breach we go...
+title: Searchers after horror haunt strange, far places
 layout: quest
 completed: false
 ---

-We find ourselves waking up from stasis.
-Air decompressing around us.
-The officer in charge shouting to get a move on.
+Strange air decompresses around the crew as they wake up from stasis.
+The officer in charge is getting antsy for everyone to be up and ready.

 After moving along to get our gear we are briefly told what to do.